spacer

 Homework:

-• Perform a data modeling session with your target project data domain.
+• Perform a data modeling session with your target project data domain and build your data tables from the result.

 Goal: To build a solid understanding of SQL in order to build advanced commands for data manipulation and presentation.